sveltia/sveltia-cms/README.md

 ### Better security

-- Avoids vulnerabilities in dependencies through constant updates, [`pnpm audit`](https://pnpm.io/cli/audit), and frequent releases, while the number of high severity vulnerabilities in Netlify/Decap CMS are unpatched[^33].
+- Avoids vulnerabilities in dependencies through constant updates, [`pnpm audit`](https://pnpm.io/cli/audit), and frequent releases, unlike Netlify/Decap CMS where a number of high severity vulnerabilities are unpatched[^33].
 - We have enabled [npm package provenance](https://github.blog/security/supply-chain-security/introducing-npm-package-provenance/).
 - We have documented how to [set up a Content Security Policy](#setting-up-content-security-policy) for the CMS to prevent any unexpected errors or otherwise insecure configuration[^108].
 - The `unsafe-eval` and `unsafe-inline` keywords are not needed in the `script-src` CSP directive[^34].